Your website says a lot about your business.

 Solution: Update your website to make it responsive & easy to access on mobile & tablet devices.
 If that’s not possible you may need to consider a full website redesign.

 A bounce rate is the percentage of visitors that enter your website only to hit the back button and “bounce” back to Google search.
 This is normally a strong indication that your page is mismatched with your visitor’s intent.
 Broken or missing pages (404) can also cause this issue.

 A typical bounce rate can range between 20-60%, but this generally depends on your industry and type of website.

-When Google sees high bounce rate on particular pages, it places you lower in the search rankings, resulting in less visits and potential customers.
+When Google sees a high bounce rate on particular pages, it places you lower in the search rankings, resulting in fewer visits and potential customers.

 Solution: Update your SEO page titles to better reflect the content on your website & who would benefit from it.

 People are impatient in general, but this is especially true online.
 The average visitor expects your web page to load fast, really fast.
 As many as 53% of users will abandon a page if it takes longer than three seconds to load from a mobile device.
 This means you’re essentially cutting your income in half from those who use smartphones.

 Speed optimization is a very common challenge for small business owners.
 Despite it being straightforward, few developers take the time to perform speed optimization when building websites for clients.
 Besides costing you visitors, Google also penalizes sites with slow load times and drops your rankings in search, similar to the penalty with non mobile-friendly sites above.